Unbounded-Time Analysis of Guarded LTI Systems with Inputs by Abstract Acceleration (extended version): Introduction

-The goal of this paper is to push the frontiers of unbounded-time reachability analysis: we aim at devising a method that is able to reason soundly about unbounded trajectories.
+The goal of this article is to push the frontiers of unbounded-time reachability analysis: we aim at devising a method that is able to reason soundly about unbounded trajectories.
 We present a new approach for performing \emph{abstract acceleration}.
-Abstract acceleration~\cite{GH06,JSS14,GS14} captures the effect of an arbitrary number of loop iterations with a single, non-iterative transfer function that is applied to the entry state of the loop (i.e., to the set of initial conditions of the linear dynamics).
-The key contribution of this paper is to lift the restriction of~\cite{JSS14} to closed systems, and thus to allow for the presence of non-determinism.
+Abstract acceleration~\cite{GH06,JSS14,GS14} approximates the effect of an arbitrary number of loop iterations (up to infinity) with a single, non-iterative transfer function that is applied to the entry state of the loop (i.e., to the set of initial conditions of the linear dynamics).
+This article extends the work in~\cite{JSS14} to systems with non-deterministic inputs \jrronly{and to continuous time models,} elaborating the details omitted in~\cite{Sch15}.